-disclosure must be filed on SEDAR, together with the communication intended to be published.
-For activists seeking to rely on this exemption in connection with the election of directors, a document containing prescribed information concerning the proposed nominees must also be filed on SEDAR.15
+Canadian rules provide a "public broadcast" exemption that can be used alone or in combination with the 15-shareholder exemption discussed above to enable a dissident (but not an issuer's management) to solicit proxies and support for its campaign without "sending" a proxy circular to shareholders.21 To rely on the exemption, the solicitation must be made by public broadcast or publication (for example, by press release, statement on radio or television, publicly available website or public speech), and prescribed materials and disclosure must be filed on SEDAR, together with the communication intended to be published.
+For activists seeking to rely on this exemption in connection with the election of directors, a document containing prescribed information concerning the proposed nominees must also be filed on SEDAR.22 burdens of mailing a dissident information circular.

-Pershing Square's successful campaign to elect its nominees to the board of Canadian Pacific Railway serves as a good example of the utility of the broadcast exemption to activists and the flexibility it affords to engage in a robust solicitation campaign, particularly in the early stages, without incurring the additional costs and burdens of mailing a dissident information circular.
 In the case of Pershing Square, reliance on the exemption, combined with the filing of an initial "pre-emptive" proxy circular, enabled Pershing Square to mount a multifaceted solicitation campaign involving public town hall meetings, press releases, speeches, media interviews, shareholder one-on-one meetings and a customized website, over the course of months and long before Canadian Pacific Railway's management had filed its proxy circular.
 Since then, other activists proposing governance and board changes have relied on the public broadcast exemption to build shareholder support for their proposals before filing, or in the absence of, a dissident proxy circular.